SoftwareVerde/bitcoin-verde/specification/utxo-fastsync-chip-20210625.md

 | ? | lockingScript | The locking script ("scriptPubKey", "pk_script").
 For token outputs, should include the preamble TOKEN_PREFIX + token data (`0xef`, etc..) | N/A |

 ** The Van der Wansem proposal was ambiguous in regard to its definition of the locking script byte count and UTXO height, and it used fixed-width 8-byte integers for the UTXO value.
-This proposal uses variable [compact variable-length integers](https://documentation.cash/protocol/formats/variable-length-integer) also known as `CompactSzie` in many places to save space within he UTXO format, as well as other places in this specification.
+This proposal uses variable [compact variable-length integers](https://documentation.cash/protocol/formats/variable-length-integer) also known as `CompactSize` in many places to save space within the UTXO format, as well as other places in this specification.
-Considering there are over 55 million UTXOs in the current set, opting to encode all integers as `CompactSize` ints (little endian) may save hundreds of MB of space.
+Considering there are over 55 million UTXOs in the current set, opting to encode some integers as `CompactSize` ints (little endian) may save hundreds of MB of space.
 This reduction is not unremarkable and poses little complexity to the format.

 **Note:** *All* `CompactSize` integers appearing in this specification **must** be "minimally encoded".
 If they are not, software **must** reject any messages or data featuring non-minimally-encoded compact sizes.